OUTDOOR LEADERSHIP CERTIFICATION

 - Conflict Resolution and Restorative Justice

 Adventure travel has inherent risks of injury and/or death.
 These risks contribute to the "adventure" aspect of our trips.
 UCSD Outback Adventures and its employees assume no liability for any damages, loss, injury or death as a result of our trips.
 Some trips have a prerequisite fitness level, for which the participants are responsible.
-Any person participating in an Outback Adventures trip is personally responsible for his or her own safety.
+Any person participating in an Outback Adventures trip is personally responsible for their own safety.